 With Alfred as a confidante and helper, Bruce sets about creating the Batman persona.
 He is greatly aided by Lucius Fox (Morgan Freeman), the genius of the Applied Sciences branch of Wayne Enterprises, which is now run by the loathsome Mr. Earle (Rutger Hauer).
 He also seeks out Jim Gordon (Gary Oldman), who seems to be the only honest cop in town, one who made an impression on the newly orphaned Bruce Wayne.

 As Bruce works to cultivate methods and tools to use as Batman, one new thing worth noting is the re-invented Batmobile.
-It’s like no other Batmobile that has come before, and, in fact, is never referred to as “the Batmobile” at any time in the trilogy.
+It’s like no other Batmobile that has come before, and in fact is never referred to as “the Batmobile” at any time in the trilogy.
 Built as a military vehicle, it’s called “the Tumbler” before Bruce paints it black and puts it to use.
 Another “new” development is the Batcave (which is never called “the Batcave”).
 It’s an actual cave full of bats that Bruce discovers beneath Wayne Manor.
 The Tumbler enters and exits through a waterfall that obscures the mouth of the cave.

 Also worth noting is how Bruce begins to use “billionaire playboy Bruce Wayne” as a persona and disguise.
 Who would suspect a rich pretty boy of being a masked crime fighter?